cucapra/capra-public/src/research/gator/index.md

 ---
 This work identifies a new category of bugs in graphics software and other geometry-heavy code:
 *geometry bugs* arise when confusing the many different coordinate systems that underpin a computation.
-In the GPU shading language [GLSL][], for example, two different values with the same type, `vec3`, can represent different kinds of geometric objects (positions, directions…), coordinate representation schemes (Cartesian, polar…), or reference frames (object-relative, world-relative, …).
+In the GPU shading language [GLSL][], for example, two different values with the same type, `vec3`, can represent different kinds of geometric objects (positions, directions…), coordinate representation schemes (Cartesian, polar…), or reference frames (object-relative, world-relative…).
 Mixing up these different kinds of values can lead to geometrically meaningless results and subtle, hard-to-test-for visual defects.

 <figure>